ExtF8/projectHashMap/README.md

 ## Usage

-To get started with the LinkedList project, follow these steps:
+To get started with the Hash Map project, follow these steps:

 1. Clone the repository to your local machine using the following command:
     ```